 - Family relationships

 - School or work performance

 - Mental disorders

-A physician will also consider other factors that may contribute to the development of an eating disorder, such as family history and cultural background.
+A physician will also consider other factors that may contribute to developing an eating disorder, such as family history and cultural background.

 Referral to a Specialist

-If your doctor suspects anorexia nervosa based on these factors, they may refer you to a mental health professional who can conduct a more thorough evaluation of your condition.
+If your doctor suspects anorexia nervosa based on these factors, they may refer you to a mental health professional who can thoroughly evaluate your condition.

-This step is crucial because it’s often difficult for patients with anorexia nervosa to recognize their symptoms—often, they don’t realize they’re sick until someone else points them out.
+This step is crucial because it’s often difficult for patients with anorexia nervosa to recognize their symptoms—often don’t realize they’re sick until someone else points them out.

 Treatment for Anorexia Nervosa